dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   # Announcer will provide the scheduler with peer information for scheduling,
   # peer information includes cpu, memory, etc.
   announceInterval: 1m
-  # schedule_timeout is timeout for the scheduler to respond to a scheduling request from dfdaemon, default is 3 hours.
+  # scheduleTimeout is timeout for the scheduler to respond to a scheduling request from dfdaemon, default is 3 hours.
   #
   # If the scheduler's response time for a scheduling decision exceeds this timeout,
   # dfdaemon will encounter a `TokioStreamElapsed(Elapsed(()))` error.